estellechoi/TIL/docs/react/next.md

 ## 🧩 Dynamic vs Static: The `dynamic` Option + `generateStaticParams()`

-Next.js lets you finely control how pages are rendered:
+Next.js lets you finely control how pages are rendered.

-- 🧠 Pro tip: Without `dynamic = 'force-dynamic'`, using `generateStaticParams` implicitly makes the page SSG — even if you `fetch()` inside.
+### 🧠 Pro tip:

+Without `dynamic = 'force-dynamic'`, using `generateStaticParams` implicitly makes the page SSG — even if you `fetch()` inside.
 Watch out!

 ```tsx
 // Force SSR